snowplow/snowplow/3-etl/emr-etl-runner/README.md

 SnowPlow::EmrEtlRunner was primarily developed by [Alex Dean] [alexanderdean] ([SnowPlow Analytics] [snowplow-analytics]), with substantial contributions from [Michael Tibben] [mtibben] ([99designs] [99designs]).
 Thank you Michael!

-EmrEtlRunner in turn depends heavily on [Rob Slifka] [rslifka]'s excellent [Elasticity] [elasticity] Ruby gem, which provides programmatic access to Amazon's Elastic Map Reduce service.
+EmrEtlRunner in turn depends heavily on [Rob Slifka] [rslifka]'s excellent [Elasticity] [elasticity] Ruby gem, which provides programmatic access to Amazon EMR.
 Huge thanks to Rob for writing Elasticity!

 ## Copyright and license